muratk5n/thirdwave/en/README.md

 With war, econ taken outside politics, sorry, made "bipartisan", people had to work with these crumbs to distinquish themselves in political terms.
-Such trinkets, non-issue issues.
+Trinkets, non-issue issues.

 ---